TayyubaK/SQL-Project/QA.md

 ### **tmp_alls_products - QA**
 This temp table was needed because all_sessions.productsku (unique identifier for a product) had more than 1 name associated with it.

+Code for creating the temp table is in cleaning_data.md.

 Check that the unique count of productsku values matches between all_sessions and the temp table.
 ```sql
 SELECT COUNT(DISTINCT productsku)